LucasDelfino92/morrowindsharp/mw#.md

   <summary>v2.7.5 (August 10th)</summary>

 - Moved Divayth Fyr Puzzle Fixed from Gameplay to Patches (the mod essentially "fixes" an in-game unmarked quest; Plunder the Dungeon remains in Gameplay since it *expands* the quest).
+- Added Tamrielic Lore Tooltips and Tooltips Complete to User Interface (the MCM lets you disable the tooltips you are not interested in, which is useful to remove redundant tooltips and those some mods in this setup may tweak, rendering them incorrect).
 -
 </details>